My daughter had just arrived in Rome at the Fiumicino airport to meet my mother and me, when I left off on my previous post.

 DON’T be impatient when taking photos.
 Wait for people to move and traffic to clear.
 It’s worth it.

-(PLEASE) DON’T eat at McDonald’s when there is so much real food in Rome.
+(PLEASE) DON’T eat at McDonald’s (or Subway, or Starbucks, or…you get my drift) when there is so much real food in Rome.

 DO rent a car and explore more of Italy!